zhanymkanov/marketplace_parser/README.md

 Run reviews crawler to collect all reviews of each already scrapped products.

-Although, it is possible to run them all at once, I recommend you to do it one by one, so that you could check each dataset
 ```
 python reviews_crawler.py
 ```

+Although, it is possible to run them all at once, I recommend you to do it one by one, so that you could check each category integrity

 ## Further development
 1. Parse the detailed information of each product